 The Compliance Support Group (CSG) is the division within DELWP that uses the powers under the SD Act.
-During the period under report two completed warrant files were inspected at the CSG.
-This was the first inspection of these files.
+During the period under report two warrant files were inspected at the CSG.
+This was the first inspection of one file that has been extended and is still current, and a follow up on the other that had previously been inspected with errors that had now been corrected.